 There are a variety of dining and lodging options in Death Valley and beyond.
 Within the park, the Death Valley Lodging Company manages the park concession at Stovepipe Wells.
-Xanterra Parks & Resorts®, the nation's largest park management company, operates the historic Inn at Furnace Creek, built in 1927, as well as the Ranch at Furnace Creek.
+Xanterra Parks & Resorts®, the nation's largest park management company, operates the historic The Inn at Death Valley, built in 1927, as well as The Oasis at Death Valley.
 Panamint Springs Resort is a private entity offering reasonably-priced services on the west side of the park.

-1. Inn at Furnace Creek Built in 1927, this AAA four-diamond resort is surrounded by the Panamint and Funeral Mountains and Death Valley National Park.
+1. The Inn at Death Valley Built in 1927, this AAA four-diamond resort is surrounded by the Panamint and Funeral Mountains and Death Valley National Park.
 The Inn at Furnace Creek features a natural spring-fed swimming pool, cascading palm gardens, tennis, massages, hiking, touring and fine dining.
-As the resort is undergoing renovations, the Inn will not open until December 2017 (the usual opening date is October).
-Additionally, the site may stay open year-round once it reopens.
-For more information or to make a reservation, call (800) 236-7916 or visit furnacecreekresort.com.
+For more information or to make a reservation, call (800) 236-7916 or visit oasisatdeathvalley.com.
 The Inn Dining Room features fireplaces, beamed ceilings and spectacular views which provide a visual feast to match the Inn's ambitious menu.
 Lunch entrées range from \$13 to over \$18.
 Dinner entrées range from \$27 to over \$50.
 Dress code for dinner.
 Shorts and T-shirts are not permitted.
 Reservations are strongly recommended.
 The Inn Dining Room is open mid-October to mid-May.
-Photo: Xanterra Parks & Resorts 🖲 🛈 🗭 🛠
+Photo: Xanterra Parks & Resorts BDD & swimming pool, golf course, putting green, shuffleboard, bocce ball, tennis, hiking, seasonal horseback riding, horsedrawn carriage rides and a 3,040-foot airstrip.
+Call (800) 236-7916 or visit oasisatdeathvalley.com.
+300 The Last Kind Words Saloon brings the West of old to Death Valley.
+Featuring relics of the past such as movie posters, "Wanted!" fliers touting the misdeeds of outlaws, antique firearms, and taxidermied game animals, The Last Kind Words Saloon is a testimony to the days of a bygone era.
+Serving lunch and dinner.